zimolzak/poker-experiments/README.md

     * `make tournament; make tournament.png` gets you a nice PNG graph of some hands that beat some other hands.

-* User-facing, print to standard output
+* User-facing, print to standard output (Do `make test` to try out these and the interactive ones.)

     * `python one_time_eval.py as8sqdtc` (equity calculator)